MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/reset-a-conference-id-for-a-user.md

 2. In the **Reset conference ID?** window, click **Yes**.
 A conference ID will be automatically created and an email sent to the user with the new conference ID.
 By default, emails are sent to users, but this can be turned off.

 > [!NOTE]
-> Nach dem Zurücksetzen der Konferenz-ID wird die neue Konferenz-ID per E-Mail an den Benutzer geschickt.
-Diese E-Mail wird an die Haupt-E-Mail-Adresse geschickt.
-Dabei handelt es sich oftmals um das Office 365-Postfach.
-Die E-Mail umfasst die neue Konferenz-ID, die Standardeinwahlnummer(n) und Anweisungen, wie bestehende Besprechungen mithilfe des Skype for Business Meeting Update Tool aktualisiert werden können.
+> Nachdem Sie die Konferenz-ID zurückgesetzt haben, wird eine e-Mail mit der neuen Konferenz-ID an den Benutzer gesendet.
+Diese e-Mail wird in vielen Fällen an die primäre e-Mail-Adresse gesendet, deren Microsoft 365-oder Office 365-Postfach.
+Die e-Mail-Adresse enthält die neue Konferenz-ID, die Standard-Einwahl Telefonnummer (n) und Anweisungen zur Verwendung des Skype for Business-Besprechungs Aktualisierungstools, um vorhandene Besprechungen zu aktualisieren.

 > [!Note]
 > [!INCLUDE [updating-admin-interfaces](../includes/updating-admin-interfaces.md)]